-We mean, it was that or you’d wait all month for the latest copy of N64 Magazine, GamesMaster, CVG, or whatnot.
+We mean, it was that or you’d wait all month for the latest copy of N64 Magazine, GamesMaster, CVG, Official Nintendo Magazine, or whatnot.
 Thusly, Digi had a massive advantage over its rivals (despite not being able to display images of games in action) and, boy, did it rub their faces in it.

 Then there was Zombie Dave, a salacious member of the undead whose disgusting ranting was made barely comprehensible by his grumbling nature.
 There were also the Man diaries, a very odd, Bukowski-esque bloke constantly fired jobs due to his erratic behaviour.

 If you take eight minutes to read the very first one, you’ll see from the word go it dared to be provocative and odd.
 Thusly, when we stumbled across it circa summer 1993 it was a match made in heaven!

 We certainly got riled up at times, being so young, but as we got into our late teens we’d realised how special Digitiser was.
-It ended in March 2003, just as we’d hit 18, and our impressionable brains could move on to do our own thaaang, you know?
+It ended in March 2003, just as we’d hit 18, and our impressionable brains could move on to do our own thing, you know?

 For a decade, it was a daily part of one’s lives – we hold it in such high regard as it was so ridiculous, as it spoke its mind, as it was so funny, due to the archaic technology it used to drag in over a million readers a week, and for the relentless controversy.